Video UP-SCALING to HD

 Tutorial by Andrew Swan - step by step video

 Andrew Swan has been blogging since 2008 about video processing.
-In his 45 minute YouTube video here, (sorry he since removed the video from youtube - the link is now going to a different video) he explains how to use AviSynth and all the required filters to properly de-interlace and upscale your SD video files to HD 720, or full-HD 1080.
+In his 45 minute YouTube video here, he explains how to instal 32-bit and 64-bit AVISynth+, QTGMC, and FFMPEG side-by-side; use AviSynth+ and all the required filters to properly de-interlace and upscale your SD video files to HD 720, or 1080.
 He'll walk you through all the steps of downloading, installing, and processing an SD video file.

 Some To-Dos along the way